ArcticCerfi/ArcticCerfi/schemas/PSD/AC_L2D_PSD_naming_conventions_v2.0.md

 - L2D-legal characters: letters, numbers, underscores.
 - Each layer name must be 100% unique to ensure proper automatic ID generation in L2D.
-- Layers must be easily renameable by L2D's "Find & Replace" feature (e.g. renaming _R_ to _L_ when mirroring parts).
+- Layers must be easily renameable by L2D's "Find & Replace" feature (e.g. renaming R to L when mirroring parts).
 - Keep names as descriptive as possible but as short as context allows.
 - Pass information about Layer modes, clipping, etc. onto a rigger (or myself) efficiently and hassle-free.
-- Consistency beats brevity: only shorten when scope is obvious.
-- Names are human-readable and follow a structure that is sufficiently verifiable by a machine.
+- Names are human-readable and follow a structure that is sufficiently verifiable by a script.

 ## BASIC SCHEMA